 Students should be reminded that employers often value the ability to communicate well, to think critically and creatively, and to solve problems regardless of a graduate's particular major.
 A broad-based liberal education, combined with the focus and depth that every major requires, will give students the skills they need for a variety of jobs.

 Other offices on campus can help in the decision-making process.
 The Office of Academic Support and Retention assists first-year students, sophomores, and some juniors who are undecided about majors or minors or considering a change.
-The Career Planning Center offers career assessments such as the Strong Interest Inventory and the online resource What Can I Do with This Major?, which will show students the wide range of career possibilities for many undergraduate majors.
+The offers career assessments such as the Strong Interest Inventory and the online resource What Can I Do with This Major?, which will show students the wide range of career possibilities for many undergraduate majors.